calliope-project/calliope/docs/math/index.md

 If you want to introduce new constraints, decision variables, or objectives, you can do so as part of the collection of YAML files describing your model.
 See the [custom math][custom-math-formulation] section for an in-depth guide to applying custom math.

-The in-built math documentation can be explored in this section by selecting one of the options in the left-hand side table of contents.
+The inbuilt math documentation can be explored in this section by selecting one of the options in the left-hand side table of contents.

 ## A guide to math documentation